 📈 Why is the remove_from_cart Event Important?

 Tracking the remove_from_cart event helps businesses identify patterns in cart abandonment.
 By analyzing these insights, marketers can work to optimize the sales funnel, reduce cart abandonment, and ultimately enhance conversion rates.
+Understanding the reasons behind item removals can inform product pricing strategies, promotional campaigns, and website usability improvements.
+This event also sheds light on customer preferences, enabling businesses to tailor their offerings more effectively.

 ⚙️ How Does the remove_from_cart Event Work?